2023 Project Proposals

 Preferred Student Qualifications and Skills

-Prior coursework in statistics (and/or econometrics) and microeconomic theory; prior experience with Stata, Python, or R; excellent time management skills and ability to multitask; attention to detail.
+Prior coursework in statistics (and/or econometrics); prior experience with Stata, Python, or R; excellent time management skills and ability to multitask; attention to detail.

 Anticipated Follow-up Teaching/Professional Activity for Student

-The scholar will share his/her summer research experience in my future ECON 102 Introduction to Economics class.
-The summer collaboration may also potentially lead to future co-authoring opportunity on the project.
+The scholar will share his/her summer research experience in my future ECON 102 Introduction to Economics class and/or ECON 160 Big Ideas in Economics.
+The summer collaboration may also potentially lead to future co-authoring opportunities on the project.

 Anticipated Project Activities

-Every part of a research project, from hypothesis generation to lit review to experimental design to execution to statistical analysis, to publication and presentation.
-The goal is to find a project that the student can make their own and eventually lead to publication.
+Every part of a research project, from hypothesis generation to literature review to experimental design to execution to statistical analysis, to publication and presentation.
+The first round of data will be collected, but the data analysis will likely necessitate follow-up experiments which will require new hypotheses, literature reviews, and new experiments.

 Preferred Student Qualifications and Skills

-Ability to run a regression in Stata (maybe also python, understanding Stata loops and macros a plus)
+Ability to run a regression in Stata (maybe also Python, understanding Stata loops and macros and graphing a plus)

 An ability to read and consolidate diverse literatures (psychology, philosophy, political science, anthropology, computer science, etc.)